rpeszek/my-blogs/posts/2023-05-15-FP-refactor-errors-p0.md

 However, I still find the recommended use of `<|>` for working with errors an odd design choice.
 I will explain shortly why.

-There are other libraries where an ability to get or provide crucial error information has been added only recently.
+There are other libraries where an ability to get or provide crucial error information has been added only recently (e.g _servant-multipart_).
 At the same time, there are many examples where `Maybe` has been overused in the past and still is.
-My [_add_blank_target Maybe overuse](2021-01-17-maybe-overuse.html) post has a few other examples[^parsec].
+My [_add_blank_target Maybe overuse](2021-01-17-maybe-overuse.html) post has a few examples like these[^parsec].

 [^someex]: I am sure some readers are going to point out the sophisticated open union approach that went into the design of Haskell exceptions.
 I agree.

+## Criticism outlined

 **`Maybe` criticism:**  Legacy `Maybe` combinators should be causing some concern.
 In programming, legacy is inertia. `Maybe` is not the correct type to represent something like a parsing failure, it can be useful to describe missing data but not for situations where _we care_ about what went wrong (like parsing errors).
 _A decoding function that returns `Maybe` should be marked deprecated and eventually removed._